European Leadership Network: History and organisation

 The ELN was founded as part of a project by the Nuclear Security Project in an effort to "help create the political space for dialogue, education and action on the vision and steps toward a world without nuclear weapons".
 At the end of 2013 the ELN broadened its focus and remit of work to address a much wider range of foreign and security policy challenges facing Europe.

 The ELN is currently chaired by former UK Defence Secretary Des Browne.
 In March 2015, Lord Browne and former Russian Foreign Minister Igor Ivanov, both won the prestigious Nunn-Lugar Award for Promoting Nuclear Security, in part for their work with the European Leadership Network.

-The ELN specialises on security issues.
+The ELN specialises in security issues.

 On 27 March 2015, the Carnegie Corporation of New York announced that it was funding the European Leadership Network for 24 months, as part of its philanthropic efforts.

 In 2025, the ELN was declared an undesirable organization in Russia.